Heathrow Connect: History

 In the late 1990s, British Airports Authority (BAA) built an airport rail link from Heathrow Airport to London Paddington station.
 This opened in June 1998, with non-stop Heathrow Express trains taking just 15 minutes between Heathrow and Paddington.

 In 2004, First Great Western Link and BAA (the operators of Heathrow Express) planned a stopping service between Heathrow and Paddington, using train paths previously occupied by stopping services from Slough.
 BAA spent £35 million on the project, including the purchase of five new Siemens Desiro Class 360 trains.

 In June 2005, the Heathrow Connect branded stopping service between Heathrow and Paddington was launched.
 Although cheaper than Heathrow Express, the journey took around 25 minutes from Paddington, and ran less frequently.
 One benefit of the new service was that residents of West London (including airport staff) could reach the airport without needing to backtrack via Paddington.
 Trains were owned and operated by Heathrow Airport Holdings through Heathrow Express.

 From the opening of Heathrow Terminal 5 in 2008, Heathrow Connect provided a shuttle service between Heathrow Central and Terminal 4 to connect with Heathrow Express.

-In May 2018, Heathrow Connect service were absorbed into TfL Rail ahead of the new Crossrail project.
+In May 2018, the Heathrow Connect service was absorbed into TfL Rail ahead of the new Crossrail project.
 In May 2022, TfL Rail services were rebranded as the Elizabeth line, with through trains running through central London from November 2022.
 Heathrow Express services will continue to terminate at London Paddington.